HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Comparing this output with the output of Version 0, you will find that the later shows an executing result `14` instead of `undefined`.

-The statement like `$STREAM.stdout.writelines('Hello, world!')` is an EJSON expression defined by HVML.
+The statement like `$STREAM.stdout.writelines('Hello, world!')` is an EJSON expression in HVML.
 We can use an EJSON expression to access a property of an object, or call a method of an object.
 Every expression will have an evaluation result, and the result can be used to define the attribute values or contents of an element.

-Let's take a closer look at the various components in the expression.
+Let's take a closer look at the components in the expression.

-$STREAM` refers to an object named `STREAM`.
+`$STREAM` refers to an object named `STREAM`.
 That is, `STREAM` is a variable, HVML uses `$` as the prefix when referring a variable.
+Because we can embed an EJSON expresion in a string, HVML uses `$` to distinguish an EJSON expression with other literal text in a string.
 As a convention, one variable like `STREAM` which are uppercase is a predefined variable.
 You can use the predefined variables to access the system functions or perform common tasks.
 Currently, HVML defines the following predefined variables: